 For California to meet air quality standards, it is imperative that the federal government and other relevant regulatory entities act decisively to reduce emissions from these primarily-federally and internationally regulated sources of air pollution.
-Absent further action, Statewide NOx emissions from primarily-federally regulated sources will be double the emissions from California-regulated mobile sources by 2030.
+Absent further action, by 2030, Statewide NOx emissions from primarily-federally regulated sources will be double the emissions from California-regulated mobile sources by 2030.
 For the following measures, CARB would petition and/or advocate to the U.S. EPA and other federal and international entities for actions to control emissions as described below.

-On-Road Heavy-Duty Vehicle Low-NOx Engine Standards
+On-Road Heavy-Duty Vehicle Low-NOx Engine Standards Vehicles

-Due to the preponderance of interstate trucking's contribution to emissions in California, timely federal action to implement a national low-NOx engine standard is critical to provide the emission reductions needed for attainment.
-In the 2016 State SIP Strategy, CARB included a measure to petition for federal low-NOx standards that would apply to all new heavy-duty trucks sold nationwide starting in 2024 or later.
-This would ensure that all trucks traveling within California would eventually be equipped with an engine meeting the lower NOx standard.
-Federal action is critical to implement this emission standard, since emission reductions from a California-only CARB regulation would come mostly from Class 4-6 vehicles (as most Class 7 and 8 vehicles operating in California were originally purchased outside the State).
+Due to the preponderance of interstate trucking's contribution to emissions in California, timely federal action to implement a national low-On-Road Heavy-Duty Vehicle Low NOx engine-standard is critical to provide the emission reductions needed for attainment.
+Engine Standards

+In the 2016 State SIP Strategy, CARB included outlined a measure to-petition for a federal low-NOx standards that would apply to all new heavy-duty trucks sold nationwide starting in 2024 or later.
+This would will ensure that all trucks traveling within California would eventually be equipped with an engine meeting the lower NOx standard.
+Federal action is critical to implement this emission standard, since emissionemissions reductions from a California-only CARB regulation would come mostly from Class 4-6 vehicles (as most Class 7 and 8 vehicles operating in California were originally purchased outside the State).

-In June of 2016, the South Coast, San Joaquin Valley and Bay Area air districts and nine other State and local air control agencies formally petitioned the U.S. EPA to adopt 0.02 g/bhp-hr NOx standards for medium- and heavy-duty- truck engines nationally.
+In June of 2016, Although the South Coast, San Joaquin Valley and Bay Area air districts and nine other State and local air control agencies formally petitioned the U.S. EPA to adopt 0.02 g/bhp-hr NOx standards for medium-and heavy duty-truck engines nationally.
 The U.S. EPA responded to those petitions on December 20, 2016, stating that they will initiate the work necessary to issue a Notice of Proposed Rulemaking for a new on-road heavy-duty NOx program, with the intention of proposing standards that could begin in model year 2024, consistent with the lead-time requirements of the Clean Air Act.
-In November 2018, the U.S. EPA announced the national program, known as the Cleaner Trucks Initiative (CTI),12 and an Advanced Notice of Proposed Rulemaking was released on January 21, 2020.13 On August 5, 2021, the U.S. EPA announced an update to CTI called the Clean Trucks Plan (CTP).14 And finally, just recently on March 3, 2022, the U.S. EPA published a Notice of Proposed Rulemaking15 that includes two proposed options for levels at which the emissions standard could be set and implementation timelines, along with an additional alternative, on which they are currently accepting public comment.
-CARB will advocate to align the federal CTP with CARB's low-NOx omnibus regulations to the maximum degree possible, given the need for deep emission reductions and the benefits of consistency in this area given the multiple jurisdictions in which trucks are purchased and used.
+In November 2018, the U.S. EPA announced the national program, known as the Cleaner Trucks Initiative (CTI), 22 and an Advanced Notice of Proposed Rulemaking was released on January 21, 2020.
+23 On August 5, 2021, the U.S. EPA announced an update to CTI called the Clean Trucks Plan (CTP), 24 And finally, just recently on) proposal released in March 3, 2022, the U.S. EPA published a Notice of Proposed Rulemaking25 that includes two proposed provides options for levels at which the emissions standard could be set and implementation timelines, along with an additional alternative, on which they that are currently accepting public comment. less stringent, U.S. EPA is moving forward with the federal CTP, and